Living with Eczema

 Why do people get Eczema?

-The reason some people get eczema is a complex mix of factors including genetics, skin barrier function and environment.
-You may be at higher risk for developing eczema if a parent, sibling, or other close relative has it.
-Environment is also thought to play a significant role.
-Eczema rates tend to be higher in urban settings where there are higher levels of environmental pollutants.
+The causes of eczema comprise a complex mix of factors, including genetics, skin barrier function, and environment.
+You may be at higher risk of developing eczema if a parent, sibling, or other close relative has it.
+Additionally, environmental factors are thought to play a significant role, and eczema rates tend to be higher in urban settings where there are higher levels of environmental pollutants.
+Factors like harsh soaps, detergents, and certain clothing fabrics can also trigger eczema flare-ups.

 Eczema triggers & treatments

-While there is no cure, eczema can be managed by identifying and avoiding the things that may cause flare-ups and establishing a daily skin care routine.
+While there is no cure, eczema can be managed by identifying and avoiding the things that may cause flare-ups and establishing a daily skincare routine.
+Learning how to treat eczema can set you up for a more comfortable lifestyle.

 Irritants